 - Do you speak your client’s language?
 If you’re a client based website that accessible worldwide, wouldn’t you want to adjust to offer your services to your audience?
 If you’re ignoring language support, you could be losing vital clients.

 - Did you build your website starting from the user?
 No user will ever complain that your site is too easy to use, fast or clear.
-How many clicks does it take for a user to get to your must have experience?
+How many clicks does it take for a user to get to the meat of your shopper experience?
 Have you ever counted?
 Make sure you are thinking as the client where less is more.

 - Are you adapting to the new video trend?
 A video on your landing page has the chance to drive conversions.
 Consider YouTube, or other services as long as users do not have to download additional plugins.